Custom Trip Plan

 Czech beers are among the best in the world, with Pilsner Urquell one of the most popular beers in the country and neighboring Germany, alongside the original Budweiser, brewed in the town of Ceske Budejovice.
 We can even provide tours of various famous breweries and wineries, such as in Prague’s Strahov monastery, and even reservations at Prague’s beer spa!
 There's a lively microbrewery scene in the Czech Republic too.

-When it comes to Czech wine, we recommend sticking to the whites.
 Becherovka, an herbal bitters produced in Karlovy Vary, is a popular way to end a meal, while slivovice, powerful plum brandy, is popular all around, and often homemade.
 The strong local absinthe also has a devoted following.
-Czech tap water is excellent, although restaurants in touristy areas may only offer expensive bottled water, adamantly refusing to serve you tap water.
+Czech tap water is excellent, although restaurants in touristy areas may only offer expensive bottled water, adamantly refusing to serve you tap water or at best serving filtered tap water for a fee.
 If you prefer soft drinks, homemade lemonades, with flavours like elderflower, ginger, sea buckthorn or seasonal fruits are widely available as an alternative to international brands.

 Can I pay with Euros in the Czech Republic?